luca-de-bar/golden-baggy-react/readme.md

 This `readme.md` contains documentation for components that are more challenging to understand since they are mostly custom for this project.
 It does NOT contain documentation for all components created, however there is a dedicated annotated section in each component that explains in detail how the specific component works.

+## Project Preview
+This project is hosted on Github Pages at [THIS](https://github.com/luca-de-bar/golden-baggy-react) link.

 ## Project Dependencies
 - Vite + React + Typescript
 - Shadcnui components